AndyObtiva/glimmer-dsl-swt/README.md

 ```
 jgem install glimmer-dsl-swt -v 4.17.5.0
 ```

-Note: Gem version numbers are in sync with the SWT library versions.
-The first two digits represent the SWT version number.
-The last two digits represent the minor and patch versions of Glimmer DSL for SWT.

 `jgem` is JRuby's version of `gem` command.
 RVM allows running `gem install` directly as an alias.